Little Cypress Creek Preserve: Wildlife Habitat Worth Visiting

 Natural Oasis amid Urban Development

 It is refreshing to find patches of land kept from urban development and left in a mostly natural state.
-This is the case with the 58 acres of the Little Cypress Creek Preserve.
+This natural state is the case with the 58 acres of the Little Cypress Creek Preserve.
 Residential neighborhoods do surround this nature preserve.
 Unless one is walking along the perimeter of the preserve, it is easy to feel far removed from urban sprawl suddenly.

 What to Know Before Visiting